fetch-trade/mobile_platform/README.md

 #### the basics

-open a terminal and type in `cd <folder_path>` to access the directory you intend to store this code in. please ensure that the chose directory is easily accessible, i.e., `Desktop` or `Documents` and then run `git clone https://github.com/fetch-trade/mobile_platform.git` to clone using https or `git clone git@github.com:fetch-trade/mobile_platform.git` if ssh is set up on your machine
+open a terminal and type in `cd <folder_path>` to access the directory you intend to store this code in. please ensure that the chose directory is easily accessible, i.e., `Desktop` or `Documents`, and then run `git clone https://github.com/fetch-trade/mobile_platform.git` to clone using https or `git clone git@github.com:fetch-trade/mobile_platform.git` if ssh is set up on your machine

 once the repo finishes cloning, type `cd mobile_platform/` to access the folder locally